-Recently, I found out that home repair stores like Home Depot stock in their hardware section Rare-earth magnets ideal for use as engine cowling attachment devices.
+Recently, I found out that home repair stores like Home Depot stock in their hardware section Rare-Earth magnets ideal for use as engine cowling attachment devices.
 They come in all sorts of sizes and types and for my ongoing workshop build-along for the Sopwith Camel, I used 1/4 inch and .47 inch diameter x 1/8 inch thick magnets.
 And, the best part, there are very cheap to buy, often less than $4 for a package of six or eight depending on size.
-The fiberglass engine cowl comes from Fiberglass Specialties.
+The fiberglass engine cowl shown in this post comes from Fiberglass Specialties.

 So the first step was to make some lite ply retainer plates the magnets would fit in.
 I laser cut these 1×1 inch squares with the proper size holes cut in the center.

 The magnets are a snug fit in the holes and so a few drops of thin ZAP CA glue is all that’s needed to hold the magnets in place.
 They sit flush on both sides of the plates.